 Fascinum is a Yahoo Hack, that became a Google Hack in 2004 after Google’s IPO.
 It shows in real-time the news pictures the most viewed on different national news feeds.
-The viewer surfs at the top of the infotainment wave and experiments in a panoptic view the paradoxes of the unique thought.
+The viewer surfs at the top of the infotainment wave and experiments in a panoptic view the paradoxes of one-track thinking.

 Fascinum has won the @ARCO new media award 2007 at ARCOmadrid Contemporary Art Fair